imker25/gpsa/ReadMe.md

         Print out a csv header line.
 Possible values are [true false] (default true).
   -skip-error-exit
-        Use this flag if you don't want to abort the program during track file processing errors -verbose
+        Use this flag if you don't want to abort the program during track file processing errors -suppressDuplicateOutPutFlag
+        Suppress the output of duplicate output lines.
+Duplicates are detected by timestamps.
+Output with non valid time data may still contains duplicates.
+  -verbose
         Run the program with verbose output
   -version